 It wasn’t the explosive end to his college career he might’ve hoped for as a rising star in high school.
 Yet, you won’t hear Hayes being anything other than thankful for his time in South Bend.
 On January 6, Hayes officially declared for the 2021 NFL Draft.
-He also managed to earn an invite to the Senior Bowl, where he’ll have another chance to make waves.
+He also managed to earn an invite to the Senior Bowl.

 Analyzing Daelin Hayes’ NFL Draft profile

 Athletically, there are exciting flashes with Hayes.
-He’s not overly explosive, but he brings good energy off the line.
+He’s not overly explosive, but even at his normal playing weight, he brings good energy off the line.
 There are also occasionally decent glimpses of bend with Hayes.

 He doesn’t have otherworldly ankle flexion like pass rush specialists of the past, but he can effectively reduce his surface area as he pinches the corner.
 He can also couple hand punches with these motions, and he has the awareness to attack different rushing lanes based on where the quarterback is.